tjwlucas/phpliteauth/README.md

 ### Logging in

-Logging in is very similar to creating a user, you haev the `login()` method you can call:
+Logging in is very similar to creating a user, you have the `login()` method you can call:

 	$auth->login($user, $pass);